diode-docs/diode-docs/content/docs/Using/adding-inviting-users-to-a-team.md

 weight: 201
 draft: false
 ---
-There are several ways a User can be added to a Team.
+There are several ways a user can be added to a Team.
 We'll take a look at the three most common ways in this article.

 1. Adding a User to a Team from Recruiting
 2. Inviting a New User to a Team Who has no Account or History On Your Platform